| Who's Paying For Your Fix?A crop-to-cup cost-benefit analysis of your morning pick-me-up

 oil, and the most common beverage after water, coffee is a major

+focus of the fair trade movement.
 If your morning latte was a fair trade brew, it means the person

 who farmed the beans is earning enough to support his family.
 This